 The latest in a sea of face masks releases is built for stretching, fit for sweating and designed for smiling — these key features are all highlights in the newest Made to Move face mask from Gap brand Athleta, its second edition in the mask space.

 As the coronavirus continues to spread, face masks are mandatory in more than half of states in the U.S. Masks help reduce the spread of the coronavirus, blocking large droplets that would otherwise spread further with coughing or sneezing.
 Masks work best in combination with safe social distancing practices and regular hand washing, and are often emphasized indoors.
 Some face mask rules, however, include wearing one while exercising in densely-populated areas where you can’t socially distance.
 As we reported in our buying guide to face masks for exercise, masks can be uncomfortable to wear when you’re working through fitness routines — after all, breathability and particulate-blocking features in fabric are in conflict.
 On top of that, cloth masks can become damp and soggy when mixed with sweat.
 And depending on how tightly-woven the mask’s material is, masks can make it more difficult to breathe.
+Athleta also features a line of face mask accessories that can be worn with your existing face mask.
 One of the most popular purveyors of fitness-focused face masks, Athleta, hopes to find the latest in a balanced face mask with its Made to Move Mask.

 In contrast to the brand’s Everyday Non Medical Masks, the Made to Move Mask is a lighter, exercise-friendly mask made to stay on your face during exercise, says Jana Henning, head of product at Athleta.
 Its binding is made of soft elastic to keep your hair from getting caught while exercising — and two layers of the company’s patented featherweight stretch fabric: a polyester and spandex blend with a polyester and mesh blend liner.
 The brand’s featherweight fabric combines comfort and performance, creating less friction on your face and preventing heat and oil build-up, the Athleta design team told NBC Shopping.